Norwegian version

 This course is aimed at practicing journalists and focuses on the development of basic programming techniques, analytical thinking, comprehension of code, and problem-solving skills achieved through a programming-based approach.

-• Continuing education in data journalism
+• Continuing education in AI-journalism

 In an era of big data, mastering data analysis and visualization techniques is crucial for any journalist looking to provide impactful and informative stories.